Royal Corps of Naval Constructors: History

 From Tudor times, the ships of the Royal Navy were built in the Royal Dockyards under the supervision of the Master Shipwright and to the design of the Surveyor of the Navy who was always an ex-Master Shipwright.
 In 1805, seeing the growing application of science in industry, Lord Barham’s Commission recommended, that a School of Naval Architecture should be formed to produce men suitably trained both to design the ships of the fleet and to manage the work of the Royal Dockyards.
 This school was created in 1811 at Portsmouth and after an erratic series of changes it settled down at Greenwich in 1873.

 The graduates of these schools were Naval Architects who quickly established high professional standards in the field.
 Their influence, combined with the effects of the Industrial Revolution led to the formation of the Institution (now the Royal Institution) of Naval Architects in 1860.

 Although the number of professionally qualified Naval Architects employed in the design, building and repair of warships had risen to 27 by 1875, ships were still being designed and built against the Chief Constructor’s advice and there were inevitable disasters.
 The main obstacle to progress was the poor career prospects of the professionally qualified Naval Architect with the linked difficulty of getting sufficient recruits.
 To solve these linked problems William White, then Professional Assistant to the Director of Naval Construction, proposed a co-ordinated training programme and career structure and these ideas were approved in 1882 by a committee under Lord Brassey.

 The first head of the Royal Corps of Naval Constructors was Sir Nathaniel Barnaby.
-Due to illness his resignation in 1885 led to the appointment of Sir William White as his successor.
+Due to illness he resigned in 1885 and Sir William White was appointed as his successor.

-The professional Naval Architects of the Royal Corps had grown in number to 91 by 1901 and were heavily involved in the build up to the First World War.
-The rapid and successful design and building of was probably their best known achievement of the time, although the foundations were being laid for future advances in weapons and machinery and also in the field of submarine design.
+The professional Naval Architects of the Royal Corps had grown to 91 by 1901 and were heavily involved in the build-up to the First World War.
+The rapid and successful design and building of in 1905-1906 was probably their best-known achievement of the time, although the foundations were being laid for future advances in weapons and machinery and also in the field of submarine design.